probabilityspace01/Probability-Space/content/team/Members/index.md

 ### * Udvas Das : Member ID - \\(\Omega\mathbb{F}\mathbb{P}340\\)

 > I have completed my graduation in Statistics from St. Xavier's College.
-I am interested in **Probability** and **Stochastic Processes** and also I am very much into **Data Modeling** and would love to do research in the convergence of statistics and data modelling through **Machine Learning**.
+I am interested in **Probability** and **Stochastic Processes** and also I am very much into **Data Modeling** and would love to do research in the convergence area of statistics and data modelling through **Machine Learning**.